 CuPh can lead to the formation of covalent links between cysteines, and the reversibility in the presence of DTT confirms the formation of a disulfide bond.
-Transport activity was restored with 20 mM DTT in both double cysteine transporters (Fig. 4, A and B).
+Transport activity was restored with 20 mM DTT in both double cysteine transporters (Fig. 4A, B).
 Additionally, transport activity in single mutants was unaffected by incubation with CuPh.
-Thus, we demonstrated that disulfide bonds formed in A243C/T396C and A243C/A414C were reversible and occurred within single subunits rather than between multiple subunits.
-A complementary approach to assess the proximity between cysteines in the TM4b-4c loop and TM7 is incubated with cadmium.
-The transport activity of double mutants was decreased and formed a high-affinity Cd2+ binding site (Fig. 4, C and D).
-This result was in accordance with the inhibition of CuPh, which further suggested that A243 on the TM4b-4c loop was in close proximity to T396 and A414 on TM7.
+Thus, we demonstrated that disulfide bonds formed in the A243C/T396C and A243C/A414C were reversible and occurred within single subunits rather than between multiple subunits.
+A complementary approach to assess the proximity between cysteines in TM4b-4c loop and TM7 is incubated with cadmium.
+The transport activity of double mutants was decreased and formed a high-affinity Cd2+ binding site (Fig. 4C, D).
+This result was in accordance to the inhibition of CuPh, which further suggested that A243 on TM4b-4c loop was in close proximity to T396 and A414 on TM7.